When you buy a product through a link on our site, we may earn a commission. Learn More.

 Important First Aid Kit Features to Consider

 Basic first aid supplies should always be included in the kit.
-These items are meant to assist with minor injuries, like scrapes and bug bites.
+These items are meant to assist with outdoor injuries, like scrapes and snake bites.
 They often include anti-inflammatory medications, too.
 Basic checklists can assist you in ensuring you have all necessary supplies for minor emergencies.
 Online resources can help you determine what you need.

 Beyond basic supplies, the best camping first aid kit will also be fit for your needs and the needs of those around you.
 If you have a person in your party who has asthma, an extra inhaler may be smart to include in the kit.
 In addition, preparing for allergic reactions when you’re traveling with children is also important.
 Finding a kit that has bug bite ointment is also comforting for kids in the outdoors.

 In addition to basic supplies, always consider the outdoor activity and location where the pack will be used.
 For backpacking, a compact kit is great but might not include everything needed to address a sprained ankle or manage chafing caused by hiking.
 Including a leg splint and chafing cream or purchasing a comprehensive backpacking first aid kit might be the right choice for this activity.

 Kits that are meant for camping should take into account all environmental risk factors involved.
 Often, camping involves activities like cooking on an open fire, swimming and hiking.
 Ensuring your medical supplies include burn cream, sunscreen and bandages to treat burns while camping will help you be prepared for these activities.

 Should I Add Extra Items to My First Aid Kit?